aiji42/botui/README.md

 ```
 $ amplify add auth
  Do you want to use the default authentication and security configuration?
 Manual configuration
- Select the authentication/authorization services that you want to use: User Sign-Up & Sign-In only (Best used with a cloud API only)
+ Select the authentication/authorization services that you want to use: User Sign-Up, Sign-In, connected with AWS IAM controls (Enables per-user Storage features for images or other content, Analytics, and more)
+ Please enter a name for your identity pool. botui_identitypool
+ Allow unauthenticated logins?
+(Provides scoped down permissions that you can control via AWS IAM) No
+ Do you want to enable 3rd party authentication providers in your identity pool?
+Yes
+ Select the third party identity providers you want to configure for your identity pool:
  Please provide a friendly name for your resource that will be used to label this category in the project: botui
  Please provide a name for your user pool: botui_userpool
  How do you want users to be able to sign in?
 Email